jianwei-liu93/Tutorial_3/README.md

   <img src="https://github.com/KAIST-Geometric-AI-Group/Tutorial_3/assets/58447982/0f7a98c6-e798-4d65-8ef8-fd585eb87332" width="500" />
 </p>

 > 1-2.
-(TODO) Run NeRFacto using your own data [Use custom data on NeRFStudio](https://docs.nerf.studio/en/latest/quickstart/custom_dataset.html)
+(TODO) Run `NeRFacto` using your own data [Use custom data on NeRFStudio](https://docs.nerf.studio/en/latest/quickstart/custom_dataset.html)
-  We recommend using COLMAP with images or video
+  We recommend using `COLMAP` with images or video

 > 1-3.
-(Optional) Try other methods: Instant-NGP, Mip-NeRF, TensoRF
+(Optional) Try other methods: `Instant-NGP`, `Mip-NeRF`, `TensoRF`

 2. `SDFStudio` is an extension of NeRFStudio with multiple surface based rendering models.
 [SDFStudio project page](https://docs.nerf.studio/en/latest/extensions/sdfstudio.html#)

 > 2-1.
 (TODO) Run `NeuS` on `SDFStudio`
   Follow the instructions to install required packages.
-For more details check out [`SDFStudio` github](https://github.com/autonomousvision/sdfstudio)
+For more details check out [SDFStudio github](https://github.com/autonomousvision/sdfstudio)
   We recommend creating a new environment at a separate directory.
   ```
   conda create --name sdfstudio -y python=3.8